fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 <div class="content">

 Before we start programming, we will go through some principles of web development by examining an example application at <https://fullstack-exampleapp.herokuapp.com/>.
-Another (Finnish language) version of the application can be found at <https://fullstack-example.now.sh>.
+A Finnish language version of the application can be found at <https://fullstack-example.now.sh>.
 You are free to use either one.

-The applications are there only to demonstrate some basic concepts of the course, and are by no means examples of <i>how</i>  web applications should be made.
+The applications exist only to demonstrate some basic concepts of the course, and are by no means examples of <i>how</i> web applications should be made.
 On the contrary, they demonstrate some old techniques of web development, which can even be seen as <i>bad practice</i> nowadays.

 Coding in the recommended style begins in [part 1](/en/part1).

-Use the Chrome browser <i>now and all throughout the course</i>.
+Use the Chrome browser <i>now and for the rest of the course</i>.

 Open the [example application](https://fullstack-exampleapp.herokuapp.com/) on your browser.
 Sometimes this takes a while.

 **The 1st rule of web development**: Always keep the developer console open on your browser.
-With mac, the console can be opened by pressing _F12_ or _alt_ _cmd_ and _i_ simultaneously.
+On macOS, open the console by pressing `F12` or `alt-cmd-i` simultaneously.
-With windows the console opens by pressing _F12_ or _ctrl_ _shift_ and _i_ simultaneously.
+On Windows, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.

 Before continuing, find out how to open the developer console on your computer (google if necessary) and remember to <i>always</i> keep it open when developing web applications.

-The console looks as follows:
+The console looks like this:
 ![](../../images/0/1e.png)

-Ensure that the <i>Network</i> tab is open, and activate <i>Disable cache</i> as shown. <i>Preserve log</i> can also be useful.
-It saves the logs printed by the application when the page is reloaded.
+Make sure that the <i>Network</i> tab is open, and check the <i>Disable cache</i> option as shown. <i>Preserve log</i> can also be useful: it saves the logs printed by the application when the page is reloaded.

 **NB:** The most important tab is the <i>Console</i>.
 However, in the introduction we will be using the <i>Network</i> tab quite a bit.